 Cross Training: High Intensity Interval Training involves short, intense workouts punctuated by brief rests.
 An example of a HIIT workout would include a minute of push-ups, then thirty-seconds of rest, and then on to jumping jacks with the same active-to-resting ratio, and then again on to another etc. for a total of just 15 minutes or so.
 The fundamental theory behind this type of training is that when you put your body in an anaerobic state, it’ll improve its cardiovascular function and overall aerobic capacity.
 While this method alone wouldn’t get you anywhere close to getting marathon ready, it’ll definitely help with your overall fitness.

 Rest: Just because you’re training for a Marathon doesn’t mean you should throw the concept of rest out the window.
 In fact – short-term rests are exactly how your body recovers and grows stronger.
 Working out is essentially a process that breaks down your muscles and strains your body while resting is how your it recovers and grows stronger.
 It is during your rest period that the number aerobic enzymes grow, glycogen stores are restocked, and blood volume increases.
-So when you’re thinking about your week and what days you’re often too-tired to do something or have prior commitments – consider incorporating those into your marathon training schedule.
-Obviously you’ll have to make a judgement call on your priorities, but not everything in your life needs to take a backseat as you train.
+So when you’re thinking about your week and what days you’re often too tired to do something or have prior commitments – consider incorporating those into your marathon training schedule.
+Obviously, you’ll have to make a judgment call on your priorities, but not everything in your life needs to take a backseat as you train.

 Fuel For The Fire

 Other than actually getting out there consistently and clocking miles week after week, the most important part of any marathon training program is your diet.
 How you fuel your body takes skill, practice, and a bit of trial and error.